bahrus/trans-render/README.md

 and apply this wrapping template when you encounter attribute: tr:use=mre.

 Basically, trans-render needs "snippet" support.
+Or the kind of slot support ShadowDOM supports, but without ShadowDOM.

 </summary>
 </details>